WestJet Encore: Inauguration of air service and operating conditions

 On October 31, 2016, a $2 billion, two million square foot international terminal for U.S. cross border and international flights opened at Calgary International Airport, the largest hub of WestJet Encore and its affiliate WestJet.
 Despite consultation with the airlines, the terminal design proved problematic.
 The Calgary Airport Authority CEO characterized the new terminal as being "long on aesthetics and short on functionality."
 There is reduced aircraft efficiency due to the need to tow aircraft to another concourse if an aircraft is used for both domestic and either U.S. cross border or international flights as well as the need to hire additional staff because they cannot be deployed to more than one concourse due to long walking distances.
 The baggage system of the new terminal is inoperable with the rest of the airport from 2016 to 2019.
 Passenger problems include WestJet trans-border and international gates being up to a two-kilometre walk to the domestic WestJet gates as well as lack of enough seating at the gate so passengers sit on the floor.
 These problems are seen as a threat to passenger traffic, which might be driven to other connecting airports, such as Seattle or Vancouver, cities that WestJet Encore has fewer or no flights serving.

+In 2022, amid a broader post-pandemic restructuring for the entirety of the WestJet Group, CEO Alexis von Hoensbroech announced that WestJet would be refocusing its efforts on Western Canada.